VR-25/zram-swap-manager/README.md

 ## Foreword
     This program comes with absolutely no warranty.
     Use it at your own risk.
-    Refer to the official kernel docs, ArchWiki and/or other reputable sources for information regarding VM configuration, zRAM, zswap and swap in general.
+    Refer to the official kernel docs, ArchWiki and/or other reputable sources for information regarding virtual memory configuration, zRAM, zswap, and swap in general.
-    Many users should be served by the default config.
+    Most users should be served by the default config.
-    The more advanced users will probably want to tweak a thing or two.
+    Advanced users will probably want to tweak a thing or two.

 ## License
-    Copyright (C) 2021-2022, VR25
+    Copyright (C) 2021-2023, VR25

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.